jtail/conventions/java/naming.md

 Names of all program elements should be:

-#### Names are contextual
+#### Contextual

 Do not duplicate information which is already available on context where another developer will be reading the name.
 Avoid using "hungarian" notation and similar practices to embed information about type or scope into the name.

+For fields and methods, context is class name.
+For variables and parameters, context is class name + method name.

     public class Chicken {
         // AVOID - field and method name are defined in the context of class so the word "chicken" is aready on context private long chickenId;
         private long getChickenName() {...}
+        private static class ChickenType {...}

         // PREFER
         private long id;
         private long getName() {...}
+        private static class Type {...}
     }

 Motto: Just like any other kind of duplication, violating this rule causes maintainability issues.
 If you later decide